Mel Bay: Awards and honors

 Mel Bay received Lifetime Achievement awards from the Guitar Foundation of America, the Retail Print Music Dealers Association, and the American Federation of Musicians.
 The St. Louis Music Educators Association gave him a Certificate of Merit.
 The Missouri House of Representatives honored his achievements with a resolution.
 Mayor Freeman Bosley Jr. made October 25, 1996 Mel Bay Day in St. Louis.
 President Bill Clinton sent Bay a letter of commendation.
 He was inducted into the American Banjo Museum Hall of Fame in 2001 for his work furthering banjo instruction.

 Influence

 Many guitarists have studied Bay's books.
 Guitar Player magazine called him "the George Washington of the guitar".
 Sales of his Modern Guitar Method series are estimated to be more than 20 million copies.
 Bay established the structure for modern guitar education and helped increase the popularity of guitar.

-The comedy song "Ode to Mel Bay" (written and first recorded by Michael "Supe" Granda of the Ozark Mountain Daredevils and featured on the album The Day Finger Pickers Took Over the World by Tommy Emmanuel and Chet Atkins), pokes fun lovingly at Mel Bay's books.
+The comedy song "Ode to Mel Bay" (written and first recorded by Michael "Supe" Granda of the Ozark Mountain Daredevils and featured on the album The Day Finger Pickers Took Over the World by Tommy Emmanuel and Chet Atkins), pokes fun at Mel Bay's books.